drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/05.multiple-products/docs.md

 ![Variations image field configuration](../../images/multi-product-display-8.jpg)

 #### Add a filter for the product brand
 At this point, our view is set up to show *all* products that are published/active.
-We need add a filter to allow users to filter by product brand.
+We need to add a filter to allow users to filter by product brand.
 To do that, use the *Filter criteria* section of the View administration page.

 **Add the Brand filter**
 1. Click the *Add* button next to *Filter criteria*.